szTheory/streakable/README.md

 # Streakable

 Track consecutive day streaks on your ActiveRecord models.
-Fork of [garrettqmartin8/has_streak](https://github.com/garrettqmartin8/has_streak).
-This version has a different interface and more options.
+Fork of [has_streak](https://github.com/garrettqmartin8/has_streak) by Garrett Martin.
+This version has a different include interface and more options.

 ## Installation